adorcy/3420ISQAAssignment1/DFD.md

-This is the corrected DFD for 9/7/2016
+This is the DFD submission for 9/14/2016

 ![alt text](https://cloud.githubusercontent.com/assets/21319727/18528887/6e48e598-7a90-11e6-90c3-d3eb8eaf3954.PNG)